-This first exhibition of the International Center of Graphic Art 2RCGAMC is important for many reasons: first of all it closes a long period that began ten years ago, when I noticed the considerable graphic heritage passed through my donation to the GAMC, I had the idea of supporting the Museum with a School of Graphics for young students.
+Qhis first exhibition of the 2RCGAMC International Center for Graphic Art is important for many reasons: first of all it closes a long period that began ten years ago, when I noticed the considerable graphic heritage passed through my donation to GAMC, I had the idea of supporting the Museum with a School of Graphics for young students.

-First of all, the Academy of Fine Arts of Florence is connected which, in collaboration with Valter Rossi, has carried out the decisive work in the choice of high-level professors and in that of young students; The Nando Paretti Foundation, the Cassa di Risparmio di Lucca Foundation, the Candido Sperone Foundation of Rome (Fendi), the Perceptive Robotics Laboratory of the TeCIP Institute of the Scuola Superiore have also financed the masters, through the provision of scholarships.
-S.Anna di Pisa and the 2RC Officina Contemporaneo Association.
+First of all, the Academy of Fine Arts of Florence is connected which, in collaboration with Valter Rossi, has carried out the decisive work in the choice of high-level professors and in that of young students; The Nando Paretti Foundation, the Cassa di Risparmio di Lucca Foundation, the Candido Sperone Foundation of Rome (Fendi) and the Perceptive Robotics Laboratory of the TeCIP Institute of the Scuola Superiore also financed the master through the provision of scholarships.
+S.Anna of Pisa.

-This same exhibit è made possible thanks to a loan provided by the Confucius institute, connected to the Scuola S. Anna in Pisa, and to funds provided for the master.
+This same exhibition is made possible thanks to a grant provided by the Confucius Institute, connected to the Scuola S. Anna in Pisa, and to funds provided for the master.

 We must be grateful to all these institutions that continue to give Viareggio a non-provincial role, through the very rare work of giving the center full financial autonomy, so that the Municipality of Viareggio did not have to pay even one euro and does not have to pay any. not even in the future.

-Being a more than rare and almost unique result, è truly amazing is the silence around the Center which continues to this day.
+Being a more than rare and almost unique result, the silence around the Center that continues today is truly amazing.
 The exhibition breaks it down and makes the Center itself known to the citizens.